techsawy/techsawy/README.md

 * Failover validation scripts
 * DR plan documentation and testing

+ Responsible AI & Data Governance
+- Experience with **Microsoft Purview** for data cataloging and classification
+- Understanding of **Responsible AI principles** — fairness, transparency, and accountability
+- Interest in applying governance frameworks to AI and data pipelines to ensure ethical cloud usage

 🧘‍♂️ Professional Philosophy
 “Cloud reliability isn’t a destination — it’s a culture.
 My focus is to build cloud ecosystems that are secure, self-healing, and governed with integrity.”